Harriman State Park Cross Country Skiing

 Brimstone Trail - Flat but long, the Brimstone connects Harriman State Park Visitors Center with the Brimstone Trailhead near Pond's Lodge.
 This is a 10.8 mile trail, one way. (most difficult due to distance)

-Overall, Harriman State Park is the 8th most popular cross country ski area of all 43 Nordic ski destinations in Idaho.
+Overall, Harriman State Park is the 7th most popular cross country ski area of all 43 Nordic ski destinations in Idaho.
 Several of the better cross country ski trails are nearby Harriman State Park including Bear Creek/Palisades, Fall Creek / Swan Valley, Bear Gulch / Mesa Falls and Trail Canyon Trail.